Can Increasing the Hit Ratio Hurt Cache Throughput? (Long Version): Evaluation of other policies

-Figure~\ref{fig:CLOCK-simu} shows the result of the theory, simulation, and implementation of CLOCK.
+\textbf{Results of the three-pronged approach.} Figure~\ref{fig:CLOCK-simu} shows the result of the theory, simulation, and implementation of CLOCK.
 We see that increasing the hit ratio, $p_{hit}$, {\em always} leads to higher throughput, regardless of the mean disk latency.
 The queueing theory shows this fact mathematically.
 Intuitively, the bottleneck device (the tail update) is in the miss path, not in the hit path.
 Therefore, increasing the hit ratio this does not result in increased demand on the bottleneck device, and hence does not impinge on throughput.